Szymon Piątkowski: Career

-In July 2025, Piątkowski competed at the 2025 Summer World University Games and won a silver medal in the 87 kg category, losing to Artem Harbar in the finals.
-In October 2025, he competed at the 2025 World Taekwondo Championships and won a bronze medal in the 87 kg category.
+In 2025, Piątkowski began competing in the 87 kg division.
+In February, he won a gold medal in the 87 kg event at the Turkish Open in Antalya.
+In July 2025, he competed at the 2025 Summer World University Games and won a silver medal in the 87 kg event, losing to Ukraine's Artem Harbar in the finals.
+In October 2025, he competed at the 2025 World Taekwondo Championships in Wuxi, China and won a bronze medal in the 87 kg event.
+He defeated Konstantin Minin, Zakaria Meddouh, Michael Rodriguez and Zakaria El Koumri to reach the semifinals.
+He lost to Egypt's Seif Eissa in the semifinals and finished third.
 This was Poland's first medal at the World Taekwondo Championships since Piątkowski's coach, Marcin Chorzelewski, in 2001.